IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 The decision here was to trade that performance drop for increased transport security on the basis that ```security should never be undermined by performance considerations```.

-Any inadvertent exposure of backend services to the outside world can therefore fall back on TLS.
+Any inadvertent exposure of back end services to the outside world can therefore fall back on TLS.
 (Strength in depth)

 Outside world can only access the proxy at local.myInfo.world where port 80 (http) forces a redirect to port 443 (https).

-The Proxy can access all backend services only on port 443
+The Proxy can access all back end services only on port 443

-All backend services can access all services via the Proxy via port 443 (https) or the mongoDB port 27017.
+All back end services can access all services via the Proxy via port 443 (https) or the mongoDB port 27017.
 Each service may access any other service directly by any other exposed port.

 Certificates provided for each service and each has the development root CA certificate available to trust those services certificates.